 Granting an incomplete is entirely at the instructor's discretion.
 Upon granting an incomplete, students must clearly understand the amount of extra time that you will allow them to finish their course work.
 You are free to specify your time limit for submitting work to finish an incomplete.
 However, please keep in mind that university regulations stipulate that students granted an incomplete have a maximum of one year to complete the course - work must be graded and the new grade entered in the CU Student Information System (CU-SIS) no later than one year after the end of the semester in which the student is enrolled in your course.
 If a new grade is not entered into CU-SIS by the one year deadline, the incomplete automatically becomes an F.

 If you are unable to adjust assignment deadlines or grant an incomplete and the student wishes to drop the class, you may grant a withdrawal according to the rules of the university.
-The student should notify the enrollment services specialists as soon as possible.
 Refer to the academic calendar for deadline dates.

 While the instructor maintains the copyright to the intellectual property shared with the class, the Graduate School maintains the copyright to the recorded product.
 With the instructor's permission, the Graduate School markets the recorded courses generating revenue to help maintain its budget.

 Grades are submitted online per university policy.
 Grades for distance students are due 90 hours after the final exam.
-If the deadline for grade submission cannot be met, please contact the the Graduate School office as soon as possible.
+If the deadline for grade submission cannot be met, please contact the Registrar's office as soon as possible.